If you are a prospective graduate student for Stanford, please fill out the form below to request more information about Stanford’s graduate programs:

-The School of Engineering recruits diversity students by many means.
-EDP aggressively recruits diversity students at national conferences, universities, forums, government labs, research presentations, and corporate workshops.
-Routinely, the EDP Associate Dean, volunteer faculty, and select graduate students recruit through advising sessions, workshops, and lectures.
-Workshops include talks such as: “How to Choose a Graduate School”, “How Do You Apply to Graduate Schools?”
+The School of Engineering recruits diverse students by many means.
+EDP aggressively recruits diverse students at national conferences, universities, forums, government labs, research presentations and corporate workshops.
+Routinely, EDP, volunteer faculty and select graduate students recruit through advising sessions, workshops and lectures.
+Workshops include talks such as: “How to Choose a Graduate School” “How Do You Apply to Graduate Schools?”
 “What are Statements of Purpose and How Do You Write One?”
 “Why Graduate School?” and “Who Finances Your Graduate Education?”
-These recruitment activities for EDP emphasize recruiting students one at a time, and matching students with faculty mentors.
+These recruitment activities for EDP emphasize recruiting students one at a time and matching students with faculty mentors.

-EDP uses various approaches to recruit top diversity student talent.
-Recruitment begins with a mass marketing outreach to about 1,000 key faculty, staff, and friends (especially in industry and government).
-Recruiting visits to national engineering diversity student societies, professional conferences, campuses, reservations, and forums augment this recruitment approach.
-In addition to the faculty efforts to recruit these students, a personal follow-up from Stanford’s own diversity students (we recruit over 20% of our own top graduates) yields strong responses.
-A travel grant to visit the Stanford campus in order to meet with key faculty is made available to the very best of the diversity students, who are identified through these recruitment efforts.
+EDP uses various approaches to recruit top diverse student talent.
+Recruitment begins with a mass outreach to key faculty, staff and friends (especially in industry and government).
+Recruiting visits to national engineering diversity student societies, professional conferences, campuses, reservations and forums augment this recruitment approach.
+In addition to the faculty efforts to recruit these students, a personal follow-up from Stanford’s own diversity students (we recruit more than 20 percnet of our own top graduates) yields strong responses.
+A travel grant to visit the Stanford campus in order to meet with key faculty is made available to the very best diverse students who are identified through these recruitment efforts.

-To increase the yield of diversity graduate students who accept Stanford’s offer of admission, GRAD Day introduces admitted students to resources available to them at Stanford.
+To increase the yield of diverse graduate students who accept Stanford’s offer of admission, GRAD Day introduces admitted students to resources available to them at Stanford.
 The EDP staff and students host admitted students for a campus visit, usually in the beginning of April.
-The GRAD Day visit is an opportune time to acquaint admitted EDP students with the faculty and staff in the School of Engineering, with EDP resources and services, and to introduce them to outstanding graduate engineering students presently attending Stanford.
-Admitted diversity students meet with faculty who match their research interests, attend classes, and are given information about financial aid, diversity resources, campus life, and research facilities.
+The GRAD Day visit is an opportune time to acquaint admitted EDP students with the faculty and staff in the School of Engineering, with EDP resources and services and to introduce them to outstanding graduate engineering students presently attending Stanford.
+Admitted diversity students meet with faculty who match their research interests, attend classes and are given information about financial aid, diversity resources, campus life and research facilities.
 Moreover, they are given a tour of local Bay Area attractions.
-Partial transportation expenses, some meals, and housing are provided.
+Partial transportation expenses, some meals and housing are provided.

-Kindergarten to community college outreach efforts are organized and implemented by Stanford students who have the option to enroll in individualized instruction (Engineering 199) with the Associate Dean of Engineering Student Affairs for course credit.
+Kindergarten to community college outreach efforts are organized and implemented by Stanford students who have the option to enroll in individualized instruction (Engineering 199) for course credit.
 Simply put, through this course Stanford students provide “minds-on and hands-on” presentations to younger students that help bridge the abstractness of theories to practical examples.
-The presentations make math, science, and engineering more understandable and therefore more accessible to young students.
+The presentations make math, science and engineering more understandable and therefore more accessible to young students.
 These instructional presentations also introduce the contributions to math, science, and technology made by underrepresented minorities.

 Stanford Exposure to Research and Graduate Education (SERGE) is dedicated to enhancing Stanford’s demographic representation within the School of Engineering by recruiting prospective doctoral students who have the potential to contribute to the diversity of their academic fields and departments.
 SERGE reflects Stanford’s commitment to fostering intellectual excellence in graduate education by cultivating a diverse student body and creating a vibrant and supportive educational environment.